Simultaneous NAD(P)H and pO2 Imaging

 The fluorescence decay function of NAD(P)H is an indicator of whether a cell is running an oxydative (oxydative phosphorylation) or a reductive metabolism (glycolysis).
 The source of the change is a shift in the ratio of bound and unbound NAD(P)H. The bound and the unbound fractions have different fluorescence lifetimes, which, in turn, causes a change in the decay profile, see figure below.

 In healthy cells the metabolism is mainly oxydative, in a cancer cell it is reductive.
 The shape of the decay curve, in particular the a1/a2 ratio, is therefore a discrimination parameter between normal cells and cancer cells.
+The changes in the decay curves are expoited in Metabolic Imaging.
 Unfortunately, the metabolic state shifts also with the oxygen supply.
 Under hypoxic conditions a normal cell may shift its metabolism to glycolysis and behaves similar as a cancer cell.
 It is therefore desirable to have a technique available that tracks the oxygen concentration (or the oxygen partial pressure, pO2) during NAD(P)H FLIM.

 The task can be solved by using phosphorescence as a pO2 sensing function. bh’s simultaneous FLIM / PLIM technique is then used to simultaneously record the NAD(P)H fluorescence and the phosphorescence of the oxygen sensor.
 The technique is based on an additional modulation of the excitation pulse sequence, and building up two photon distributions.
 The FLIM distribution is derived from the photon times in the excitation pulse period, the PLIM distribution from the times in the modulation period.
 The principle is illustrated in the figure below.